Paraná, Entre Ríos: History

-During the 16th century, inhabitants of the city of Santa Fe settled at the other shore of the Paraná river.
+In 1730 inhabitants of the city of Santa Fe settled at the other shore of the Paraná river.
 The first settlers called it “Baxada del Paraná”.
+The original settlers came to Paraná after being forced out of Santa Fe by marauding Payaguá and Muños Indians.
+The settlers established themselves in the modern plaza primerdo de mayo "The Square of the first of May, where they built a fort, other defenses, and a series of huts.
+Eventually the numbers of the settlers were stable enough to where they could move on from defense to offense and almost wiped out both the Payaguá and Muños.

-Between 1854 and 1861 it was the capital city of the Argentine Confederation.
+Between 1854 and 1861, it was the capital city of the Argentine Confederation.

 Economy

 Paraná is not only the head of the provincial government, but also an important river port for the transshipment of cereals, cattle, fish, and lumber from the surrounding region.
 The principal industries installed are the manufacture of cement, furniture, and ceramics.

 Cityscape

-The centre of the city gathers colonial churches, European styles such as that of the 3 de Febrero Theatre or the Government House, the mixed styles of the city's Cathedral, and modern towers like those near the Parque Urquiza park.
+The city center brings together colonial churches, European styles seen in structures like the 3 de Febrero Theatre or the Government House, the blended architectural styles of the city's Cathedral, and modern towers, such as those found near Parque Urquiza park.
 The city is connected to the city of Santa Fe on the other side of the Entre Ríos by the Hernandarias Subfluvial Tunnel inaugurated in 1969.